libremelon/libremelon/README.md

 </p>

 - I'm a first-year Computer Science & Engineering undergrad.
-- I enjoy exploring and tinkering with code, tools, and ideas.
+- I enjoy exploring and tinkering with stuff.
 - Familiar with Rust, HTML/CSS/JS, and Java.
 - Currently learning C++ to dive into Qt/QML/Kirigami development (Konqi obsessed 🐲).
 - Have similar goals?
 Reach out on Discord or Matrix - `@libremelon`